 An Adaptive Environmental Management Plan (AEMP) was commissioned from WetlandCare Australia to provide guidance in relation to management of the site for ecological biodiversity outcomes.
 The committee adopted the AEMP in 2014 and the document is critical in steering key management decisions and processes for the wetlands.

 ‘Click’ on the organisation name for a link to their website.

 Fivebough & Tuckerbil Wetlands is a Crown Reserve for Environmental Protection and Public Recreation.
-Dept of Industry Lands governs the overarching administrative processes, for daily function and maintenance of the Reserve, larger projects and regulatory measures, which are actively managed by Griffith and Wagga Wagga Offices.
+Dept of Industry – Lands & Forestry governs the overarching administrative processes, for daily function and maintenance of the Reserve, larger projects and regulatory measures, which are actively managed by the Griffith office.
 The agencies represented on the Advisory Committee contribute industry expertise, individual skills and services and funding towards the maintenance and projects of the Wetlands.

 Riverina Local Land Services (LLS) contributes funding to the Ramsar-listed Fivebough and Tuckerbil Wetlands for projects that aim to enhance, protect and sustain the ecological character of the wetlands for significant migratory waterbird species.
 Targeted activities and improved delivery of environmental water will protect and enhance habitats for threatened species.
 Riverina Local Land Services also manages the pest animal control program to protect the native flora and fauna species of the wetlands.

 Leeton Shire Council (LSC) participates on the advisory committee to enhance and maintain public amenities, cultural features and ecological assets of the reserve.
 LSC also provide technical advice and support for major structural projects and contribute water release from the adjoining Sewerage Treatment Plant (approx..
 600 ML annually), under environmental protection licence.